PdxCodeGuild/Full-Stack-Day-Class/notes/deployment-heroku.md

 ## 8. Push Code to Heroku

 Whenever you want Heroku to run your code, you push the branch you want running to it.
+**All of the files these steps just added must be committed.**
+Heroku only knows about what is in Git, including config it's looking for!

 The initial setup added a `heroku` Git remote.

 ```bash